Footprintarts/CustomGPTs/README.md

 5. **Copy Your API Key:**

    - A new API key will be generated and displayed.
 This is your unique, secret key!
-   - Immediately copy this key to a secure location.
-You will not be able to view the full key again after you close this dialog.
+   - Immediately copy this key to a secure location ,don't share it in public.
+You will be able to view the full key again after you close this dialog.

 ![GoogleAI Studio UI](/src/screenshots/copy-key.png)